rmatsum836/rmatsum836.github.io/_posts/2019-12-03-imbalanced.md

 Recall and precision are usually better metrics for imbalanced data and classification problems in general, as accuracy can usually lead to misleading results.
 Recall is the defined as the number of true positives divded by the number of true positives and number of false negatives, which represents the ratio that true positives are correctly identified.
 Precision is defined as the number of true positives divided by the number of true positives and false positives, which represents the ratio that positive predictions are actually correct.
-The F1 score is essentially a weighted mean between recall and precision.
+The f1-score is essentially a weighted mean between recall and precision.
 To do calculate these metrics, we will import `metrics` from scikit-learn.

   <center><img style="margin: 0px 25px 20px 0px;" src="/images/blog/dec4/non_smote_confusion.png" width="800" height="800" /></center>